Wed, 14 Aug 2013 Mac OS X 10.8 Mountain Lion review: Updated

 Another nice touch of Notes is that you can drag web URLs and links to webpages into them, as well as images and links to documents (which open in the original document).
 Although you should note that these images and document links don’t appear on iOS devices.

 The other big change is the introduction of Messages, which replaces iChat.
-Messages has been in public beta testing for a while now, so we’ve had a good chance to get acquainted with it.
+Messages has been up and running for a while now, so we’ve had a good chance to get acquainted with it.
 This feature integrates with iMessage, allowing you to send text messages to other iOS users.
 So you can send a message via the internet to anybody running another Mac, iPhone, iPad, or iPod touch.
 It hooks up to Address Book, and you can start an iMessage conversation using any phone number or email linked to a person running OS X or iOS.

 Like other iCloud services, the real joy of Messages is the way you can start a conversation on your Mac, and then continue it on an iPhone when you’re out and about.
 Also, because you no longer have to worry about the SMS limit, you can treat text messages more like a traditional iChat, bouncing messages back and forth in rapid succession.
 The flow is much more like having a text-based conversation than SMS.